Birdman (film): Plot

 Riggan goes to a bar for a drink and approaches Tabitha Dickinson, a cynical and highly influential theater critic.
 She reveals her hatred for him and promises to "kill" his play with a deprecating review without seeing it.
 On the way back, Riggan buys a pint of whiskey, drinks it, and passes out on a stoop.
 The next day, walking to the theater with a severe hangover, he visualizes Birdman trying to convince him to abandon the play and make a fourth Birdman film.
 Riggan then imagines himself flying through the streets of Manhattan before arriving at the theater.

 On opening night, the play goes very well.
 In his dressing room, a strangely calm Riggan confesses to his ex-wife, Sylvia, that several years ago, he attempted to drown himself in the ocean after she caught him having an affair.
 He also tells her about the Birdman voice, which she ignores.
 After Sylvia leaves, Riggan picks up a real gun for the final scene in which his character commits suicide.
 At the climax, Riggan shoots himself seemingly through the head on stage.
 The play receives a standing ovation.

 Riggan wakes up in a hospital and learns he merely shot off his nose, which has been surgically reconstructed.
 Tabitha has published a glowing review of the play, mistaking the suicide attempt for a new acting technique.
 Sam visits with flowers and takes a picture of him to share with the skyrocketing number of followers on the Twitter account she has created for him.
 While she steps outside to find a vase, Riggan goes into the bathroom, removes the bandages revealing his swollen new nose, and says goodbye to Birdman.
 Fascinated by the birds flying outside his room, he opens the window, peers up at them, and then climbs out onto the ledge.
-Sam returns to an empty room and frantically runs to the open window, scanning the ground before slowly looking up into the sky and smiling at what she sees.
+Sam returns to an empty room, frantically runs to the open window and scans the ground.
+Finding no sign of Riggan, she hears a bird's cry, slowly looks up into the sky and smiles at what she sees.